scipy/scipy/doc/source/tutorial/general.rst

 .. contents::

-SciPy is a collection of mathematical algorithms and convenience functions built on the Numpy extension of Python.
+SciPy is a collection of mathematical algorithms and convenience functions built on the NumPy extension of Python.
 It adds significant power to the interactive Python session by providing the user with high-level commands and classes for manipulating and visualizing data.
 With SciPy an interactive Python session